Barry's outer bands begin lashing southeastern Louisiana

 ------

-Associated Press reporters Chevel Johnson and Rebecca Santana in New Orleans and Sarah Blake Morgan in Plaquemines Parish contributed to this report.
+Associated Press reporters Chevel Johnson and Rebecca Santana in New Orleans, Sarah Blake Morgan in Plaquemines Parish and Jay Reeves in Baton Rouge contributed to this report.